farmando/kafka-example/README.md

 improvements to the deserialization process can be localized to this class, making the code more maintainable and easier to understand.

-In conclusion, the CustomDeserializer class offers a generic and flexible solution for deserializing Kafka messages into objects of different types.
-By utilizing the generic type and factory method patterns, the class provides clean and maintainable deserialization logic, allowing developers to handle various data types with ease.
+In conclusion, the deserializer and serializer class offers a generic and flexible solution for deserializing/deserializing Kafka messages into objects of different types.
+By utilizing the generic type and factory method patterns, the class provides clean and maintainable serialization/deserialization logic, allowing developers to handle various data types with ease.

 ### Dealing with poison pill (dead letter)